gitstanhub/test-automation-experiment-spotify/README.md

 ## Disclaimer

-This project is for educational purposes and serves as a demonstration of test automation techniques.
+This project is for educational purposes only and serves as a demonstration of test automation techniques.
 It is not affiliated with, endorsed by, or connected to Spotify.
 All Spotify logos, names, trademarks, and other proprietary materials are owned by Spotify or its affiliates.

 ## License